Emtricitabine / Tenofovir Disoproxil FumarateBrand Name: Truvada Other Names: FTC / TDF, emtricitabine / tenofovir DF Drug Class: Combination Drugs

 Before taking Truvada to reduce your risk of getting HIV, you must get tested to be sure you are HIV negative.
 Do not take Truvada to reduce the risk of getting HIV unless you are confirmed to be HIV negative.

-- If you had a flu-like illness within the last month before starting Truvada.
-If you have flu-like symptoms, you could have recently become infected with HIV.
-Symptoms of new HIV infection include: tiredness, fever, sweating a lot (especially at night), rash, vomiting, diarrhea, joint or muscle aches, headache, sore throat, or enlarged lymph nodes in the neck or groin.
+- If you had a flu-like illness anytime in the month before starting Truvada or if you have a flu-like illness at any time while taking Truvada).
+Flu-like symptoms may be a sign that you could have recently gotten HIV.
+The flu-like symptoms of a new HIV infection may include: tiredness, fever, nighttime sweating, rash, vomiting, diarrhea, joint or muscle aches, headache, sore throat, or enlarged in the neck or groin.

 - If you think that you were exposed to HIV.
 Your health care provider may want to do more tests to be sure you are still HIV negative.

 While taking Truvada for PrEP, you will get tested for HIV at least every 3 months.

 Truvada comes in tablet form in the following strengths:

 - 200 mg emtricitabine (brand name: Emtriva) and 300 mg tenofovir disoproxil fumarate (brand name: Viread)